Elgg/Elgg/docs/guides/hooks-list.rst

 	"container_guid" (int) are provided.
 An empty entity value generally means the form is to create a new object.

+**classes, icon**
+	Can be used to filter CSS classes applied to icon glyphs.
+By default, Elgg uses FontAwesome.
+Plugins can use this hook to switch to a different font family and remap icon classes.

 **entity:icon:sizes, <entity_type>**
 	Triggered by ``elgg_get_icon_sizes()`` and sets entity type/subtype specific icon sizes.
 	``entity_subtype`` will be passed with the ``$params`` array to the callback.